ManimCommunity/manim/docs/source/faq/installation.md

 ## I have tried using Chocolatey (`choco install manimce`) to install Manim, but it failed!

 Make sure that you were running the command with administrator permissions, otherwise there can be problems.
-Otherwise, the issue likely is that Python has not been added to your `PATH` variable properly.
-Try running the following commands in your terminal:

-1. `py --version`
-2. `python --version`
-3. `py3 --version`
-4. `python3 --version`

-At the very least, `py --version` and `python --version` should return a version.
-If neither of these commands are recognized, this means that Python was (probably) installed on your system, but was definitively not added to your `PATH`.
-Try restarting your PC, and otherwise follow the steps above to manually add the installed Python to your `PATH` variable.
+If this is not the issue, read Chocolatey's output carefully, it should mention a `.log` file containing information why the process failed.

+You are welcome to take this file (and any other input you feel might be relevant) and submit it to Manim's community to ask for help with your problem.
+See the {doc}`FAQ on getting help </faq/help>` for instructions.

+---

+## On Windows, when typing `python` or `python3` the Windows store is opened, can I fix this?

-If, on the other hand, any of these commands opened the Windows store, this is likely interfering with the process.
-You can remove these aliases by following these steps:
+Yes: you can remove these aliases with these steps:

 1. Go to the Windows Setting.
 2. Under *Apps and Features* you will find application execution aliases.